jonbgallant/katacoda-scenarios/iotedgedev-intro/step5.md

 `iotedgedev modules --build --deploy`{{execute}}

-Click Continue when you see the `DEPLOY SUCCEEDED` message.
+Click Continue when you see the `DEPLOY COMPLETE` message.